 - a.
-All schedule changes must be approved by an AAA. - The ADAA, your coach, and your departmental advisor must sign your Drop Form before you may drop a b. course after the first week of classes.
+All schedule changes must be approved by an AAA. - b.
+The ADAA, your coach, and your departmental advisor must sign your Drop Form before you may drop a course after the first week of classes.
 However, before a scholarship student-athlete may withdraw from a course, a TTU Athletics Request to Withdraw from a Class must be completed.
-Detailed justification for the withdrawal must be provided and the request must approved by the Associate Director of Athletics for Sports and Compliance.
-If there is a record of poor attendance or failure to utilize tutoring, either the student-athlete or the head coach will be held financially accountable for the lost tuition and fees. - You may not repeat a class that you previously passed without consulting the ADAA.
-Our mutual goal is to c. move the student-athlete toward graduation as efficiently as possible.
+Detailed justification for the withdrawal must be provided and the request must approved by a committee appointed by the Director of Athletics.
+If there is a record of poor attendance or failure to utilize tutoring, either the student-athlete or the head coach will be held financially accountable for the lost tuition and fees. - c.
+You may not repeat a class that you previously passed without consulting the ADAA.
+Our mutual goal is to move the student-athlete toward graduation as efficiently as possible.

 - d.
 Courses that do not count in your program of study must be approved by the ADAA.
 Once again, our mutual goal is to move the student-athlete toward graduation as efficiently as possible.
-Second degrees, extra academic minors, licensure endorsements, or additional courses that might enhance a student's graduate school application resume are not the responsibility of the Department of Athletics and will be approved on a case-by-case basis. - You must get permission by the ADAA and Associate AD for Sports and Compliance before registering for ANY online course.
-The Department of Athletics will not pay for Regents Online Degree Program (RODP/- R50) or TN eCampus courses, unless specifically approved by the head coach, ADAA, and Associate AD for Sports and Compliance. - f.
-Inform Mrs. Borch-Jensen of all schedule changes if on a Book scholarship.
+Second degrees, extra academic minors, licensure endorsements, or additional courses that might enhance a student's graduate school application resume are not the responsibility of the Department of Athletics and will be approved on a case-by-case basis. - e.
+You must get permission by the ADAA and a committee appointed by the Director of Athletics before registering for ANY online course (including those taught through TTU).
+The Department of Athletics will not pay for Regents Online Degree Program (RODP/-R50) or TN eCampus courses, unless specifically approved by the head coach, ADAA, and Associate AD for Sports and Compliance. - f.
+Inform the Athletic Academic Advising staff of all schedule changes.